alwaysanshul/demo-repo/README.md

 To get our change to get in the original repo, we need to pull request.

+# Bonus Tricks
+## How to SSH a git repository after already cloned with https?
+In short, this should do it:
+`$ git remote set-url origin user@example.com:PATH/REPOSITORY`
+Example:
+`$ git remote set-url origin git@github.com:alwaysanshul/FitHub.git`
 __These notes made from course by Gwen Faraday(@faradayacademy)__